sbocce/wsNNET/README.md

 The file 5mom.mac computes the analytical Jacobian with symbolic computation, by using Maxima.
 The Jacobian is then implemented into the compute_eig_5mom.f90, that uses LAPACK to compute its eigenvalues.
+The directory "SAVED_NNET_MODELS" stores models trained to fit the 5 moments system, in the range: q_star in (-70,70) and sigma in (1e-5, 1).

+The TOOLS directory contains some Octave tools such as a script to convert a neural net keras model into Fortran matrices.

+The rest of this file describes how to run the whole process training of a neural network: generation of data, training and verification.

 ############################################
 # RUNNING THE WHOLE PROCESS